-As true specialists in our field, we act for clients nationwide in claims for surveyor negligence, claims for valuer negligence, as well as in claims against other professionals.
+As professional negligence solicitors we act for clients nationwide in claims for both surveyor negligence and valuer negligence, as well as in claims against other professionals.

 Resolving claims for surveyor negligence

 From the outset, we focus not on making professional negligence claims on behalf of our clients, but on resolving them.
-In this way, we ensure that ours is a broader perspective and a more open mind.
+In this way, we ensure that ours is a broader perspective and a more tailored approach.

 Moreover, and by harnessing: